glory-cd/agent/readme.md

 ![LICENSE](https://img.shields.io/badge/license-GPLv3-blue.svg)
 ![LICENSE](https://img.shields.io/badge/license-Anti%20996-blue.svg?style=flat-square)

-agent is a part of cdp(a continuous deployment tool), which runs on the machine, manages some services , receives instructions from the server and do some operations with the services, for example: deploy 、update、start、stop、check and so on.
+agent is a part of glory-cd(a continuous deployment tool), which runs on the machine, manages some services , receives instructions from the server and do some operations with the services, for example: deploy 、update、start、stop、check and so on.

 # Documentations